 Acrobats set to soar in Hull park as part of spectacular spectacle

-World-renowned acrobats and aerial artists will leave a Hull park spellbound with two nights of spectacular and jaw-dropping outdoor shows.
+World-renowned acrobats and aerial artists will leave vistors to a Hull park spellbound with a spectacular and jaw-dropping outdoor show.

+Hull 2017 brings the dazzling show, Epicycle, performed by world renown circus artists CirkVOST to West Park on Saturday August 12 and Sunday August 13 2017.

 Featuring members of the legendary flying company Les Arts Sauts, Epicycle is a spectacular display of aerial and acrobatic arts, that plays on and around an astounding metal structure – a giant ring 13m in diameter.

 Within this towering circle exists a miniature universe, inhabited by ‘circle people’, or ‘cyclonauts’, who man the impressive structure.
 Epicycle conjures the rhythm of their lives in a unique illustrative style, drawing inspiration from European comics and mixing in references to authors such as Bilal, Schuiten, Freud, Cobeyran, Cecil and Lebeault.

-Eight acrobats take part in the performance, as well as a musician who mixes guitar, electronic sound and various sound effects to provide a dramatic soundtrack to proceedings.
+Eight acrobats take part in the performance as well as a live musician who provides a a dramatic soundtrack to proceedings.

-Epicylce, is inspired by comic books and performed in a huge bespoke ‘wheel’.

-The shows will be performed in West Park on Saturday August 12 and Sunday August 13.

-The spectacle is the creation of French circus company CirkVOST.
+The Epicycle structure is designed by Side Up Concept, the outside eye for the show is choreographer and aerialist John-Paul Zaccarini.
+CirkVOST are based in Champclauson, France.

 Quote from CirkVOST

-The Epicycle structure is designed by Side Up Concept and the show is directed by renowned choreographer and aerialist John-Paul Zaccarini.

-The show, which is free and unticketed, starts at 9.30pm on each night.
+The show, which is free and unticketed, starts at 9.30pm both nights.
 The performance lasts an hour.

 West Park is located next to the KCOM Stadium.